shantanu109/WolfJobs/CONTRIBUTING.md

 After you've determined which repository your enhancement suggestion is related to, create an issue on that repository and provide the information like title, step-by-step description, specific examples.\
 Giving more detailed information will help us understand the suggestion better.
 #### Provide details like
-1) what is the enhancement?
+1) What is the enhancement?
 2) Suggestions to implement the enhancement